 Seems fantastic right?
 Well, there are some simple things that we would like you to consider first before borrowing the money and committing yourself to a credit agreement:

 We ask these questions to make sure that you have considered all the options available to you prior to taking out a loan.

-Borrowing money is an easy option to your financial difficulties although you must be confident that you can afford the repayments.
+Borrowing money is an easy option for your financial difficulties although you must be confident that you can afford the repayments.
 It also has implications on your income, so we would like you to consider the following before taking out a loan:

 Other things that you will need to apply are proof that you are over the age of 18, have a valid UK bank account, be in employment and receive a regular pay cheque, and that you are a UK resident.